AlexCesarini/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-with-jamf-pro.md

 ms.collection: M365-identity-device-management
 ---

-# Use the Microsoft Enterprise SSO plug-in on iOS/iPadOS and macOS devices in Jamf Pro
+# Use the Microsoft Enterprise SSO plug-in on iOS/iPadOS devices in Jamf Pro

 The Microsoft Enterprise SSO plug-in (preview) provides single sign-on (SSO) to apps and websites that use Microsoft Azure Active Directory (Azure AD) for authentication, including Microsoft 365.
 This plug-in uses the Apple single sign-on app extension framework.
 It reduces the number of authentication prompts users get when using devices managed by Mobile Device Management (MDM), including Jamf Pro.